Kev8144/cambridgeVillageHOA/content/posts/over-the-years.md

   - sign

 ---
-Through many years of planning, volunteering, and working together.
-We have a community that works together and growing with each other.
+Through many years of planning, volunteering, and working together, we have a community that works and growstogether.
 Thank you everyone that has worked to build up this community over the years!
 ...
 # Our Sign Over the Years
 {{< image type="thumbnail" src="/../../album/1A.jpg" alt="Thumbnail Image" >}}